james-gould/PersonalBlog/all_collections/_posts/2025-24-04-Azure-Key-Vault-Emulator.md

 This will inject the environment variable `ConnectionStrings__keyvault`, where `keyvault` is whatever value you assigned to `keyVaultServiceName` above.

-When using `.RunAsEmulator()` the resource will no longer attempt to provision in your Azure subscription; the [Aspire team specifically made this change]((https://www.reddit.com/r/dotnet/comments/1k7pr7l/comment/mp3ohum/)) to support the Azure Key Vault Emulator which blew my mind.
+When using `.RunAsEmulator()` the resource will no longer attempt to provision in your Azure subscription; the [Aspire team specifically made this change](https://www.reddit.com/r/dotnet/comments/1k7pr7l/comment/mp3ohum/) to support the Azure Key Vault Emulator which blew my mind.

-One of the limitations of the emulator is that it doesn't pass the `ChallengeBasedAuthenticationPolicy` within the Azure SDK without changing your `hosts` file, so you need to disable that check like so:
+One of the limitations of the Emulator is that it doesn't pass the `ChallengeBasedAuthenticationPolicy` within the Azure SDK without changing your `hosts` file, so you need to disable that check like so:

 ```cs
 var vaultUri = new Uri("https:://localhost:4997"); // or get it from your configuration, env vars etc.